HOME | THE SERIES/VOLUMES INDEX | EXHIBITIONS | ABOUT US | CONTACT US | DOING AWAY WITH THE "ISSUE"

 Sure this is comedy, brilliantly shot in the single-camera mode.
 But it's almost a black comedy.
 Almost, if only because its arguments are latent.
 Still, somewhere we should be able to contrast these women's reluctant criminal acts with those by both the "real" mafias and the biggest criminals of the corporate world and government in an American economic and political setup that had been putting the latter criminals nearly free from the urgent prioritizations of the police and the FBI.
 Or so the series seems to claim, putting big business that prey on the middle class unfettered by prosecution while making sure the underprivileged behave a 100%.
 That's quite a timely claim, actually, in a rightist period of American history where many American voices are once more fear-mongering about that European S-word, "socialism," while lauding as a hero a tax avoider and confidence man who merely promised to make America "great" again.

 This most rightist period in American history would understandably lead a lot of citizens (especially non-whites) into a cynical view of government and to expect others to be just as deeply cynical.
 Just like in Good Girls season two, where our gang leader would underestimate the virtue of the virtual leader of the three women, Beth (Hendricks), who happens to be blonde and white despite being the non-racist kind.
-It never occurred to our ruthless crime boss that given the choice between being able to shoot the real criminal who'd been threatening the three and the police officer who'd been hungry to catch the three women, Beth would still opt to shoot him, Rio, even if she had already been led by his marital woes to have sex with him once.
+It never occurred to our ruthless crime boss that given the choice between being able to shoot the real criminal who'd been threatening the three and the police officer who'd been hungry to catch the three women, Beth would still opt to shoot him, Rio, even if she had already been led by her marital woes to have sex with him once.

 And now, in season three, the struggle to be out of crime once there is no more need for crime continues.
 And it turns out that the gang leader survived the three bullets from Beth's gun.
 Added now to the threat of homelessness or losing a family member due to an underprivileged position is the threat of Rio to pay up or see heaven.
 It never lets up!
 Things pile up anew to lead the group to further themselves in the criminal path despite the absence of the crime boss's supply.
 For even before Rio showed up alive, the three had already been ushered by the fates to manufacture their own fake money, which turned out to be better than the gang's product, thanks to pigments from nail polish.